On the Isoperimetric Riemannian Penrose Inequality: Introduction

-It is immediately clear that the Isoperimetric mass does not require any particular assumption on the asymptotic character of the metric in order to be well defined.
+The Isoperimetric mass $\ma_{\iso}$ of $(M,g)$ is then defined as where the supremum is taken among all exhaustions $(\Omega_j)_{j\in \N}$ consisting of domains with $\CS^{1,\alpha}$-boundary. \end{definition} Huisken's definition in \cite{huisken_isoperimetricconceptmassgeneral_2009} involves families of sets with perimeters diverging at infinity rather than exhaustions.
+We remark here that all of our results hold for both notions of mass, and that they actually coincide once a global isoperimetric inequality is in force by \cite[Proposition 37]{jauregui_lowersemicontinuitymassconvergence_2019}.
+It is immediately clear that the Isoperimetric mass is well-defined without needing any particular assumption on the asymptotic character of the metric.
 Hence, the question arises whether a Riemannian Penrose inequality is available for such a mass and for a broader class of initial data sets.
-A first answer to this question can be found in \cite{jauregui_lower_2021}, where the authors, following and strengthening the original argument of Huisken \cite{huisken_isoperimetric_2006}, are able to prove that the Isoperimetric mass coincides with the $\ADM$ mass if the metric is assumed to be $\CS^2_\tau$--Asymptotically Flat at infinity.
-An alternative proof in the same setting has been worked out in \cite[Appendix C]{chodosh_isoperimetry_2021}.
+An initial answer to this question can be found in \cite{jauregui_lowersemicontinuitymassconvergence_2019}.
+Following and strengthening the original argument of Huisken \cite{huisken_isoperimetricconceptmassgeneral_2009}, the authors prove that the Isoperimetric mass coincides with the $\ADM$ mass if the metric is assumed to be $\CS^2_\tau$-Asymptotically Flat at infinity.
+In the same setting, an alternative proof has been worked out in \cite[Appendix C]{chodosh_isoperimetryscalarcurvaturemass_2021}.

 In the present paper, we extend the Isoperimetric Riemannian Penrose Inequality to the class of {\em strongly $1$-nonparabolic spaces}.
-This locution, which is inspired by the notion of {\em strongly nonparabolic spaces} introduced in \cite{ni_mean_2007}, indicates Riemannian manifolds $(M,g)$ such that, for every $\Omega\subset M$ with smooth boundary homologous to $\partial M$, there exists a proper solution $w_1\in \Lip_{\loc}(M\smallsetminus \Int \Omega)$ to the weak IMCF problem starting at $\partial \Omega$
+This label is inspired by the concept of strongly nonparabolic spaces from \cite{ni_meanvaluetheoremsmanifolds_2007}.
+It grants that for every $\Omega\subset M$ with sufficiently regular boundary homologous to $\partial M$ there exists a proper solution $w_1\in \Lip_{\loc}(M\smallsetminus \Int \Omega)$ to the weak IMCF problem starting at $\Omega$

 We can now state our second main result.